richardseberino/b2m-java/docs/logging.md

  `traceSpecification` specifies the trace level and `httpAccessLogging` enables WLP access log (disabled by default).

-Comapare your changes to `src/main/java/application/rsapp/checkout.java` with `final/checkout-complete.java`.
+Compare your changes to `src/main/java/application/rsapp/checkout.java` with `final/checkout-complete.java`.
 Verify your `Dockerfile` with `final/Dockerfile`.

 Re-build the `target/rsapp.war` file with: